kammitama5/kammitama5.github.io/_posts/2018-6-23-Saturday-June-23rd.md

 ## Jetlag
 - Since my flight got in at midnight, I was really tired today.
-However, I managed to get my rent together, pay all my bills for the month, and got some groceries.
+However, I managed to get my rent together, pay all my bills for the month, and get some groceries.
   I have to submit my receipts for reimbursement for PLDI, but am ok.
 I mostly feel energized to continue.
 - I also saw my photo in this article!
 It's called ["Hackathon Review and